t9md/atom-vim-mode-plus/README.md

 ## Keymap

-Some of the keymap is not set by default, conslut [TOM-report](https://github.com/t9md/atom-vim-mode-plus/blob/master/docs/TOM-report.md), [keymaps](https://github.com/t9md/atom-vim-mode-plus/blob/master/keymaps/vim-mode-plus.cson) for detail.
+Some of the keymap is not set by default, consult [TOM-report](https://github.com/t9md/atom-vim-mode-plus/blob/master/docs/TOM-report.md), [keymaps](https://github.com/t9md/atom-vim-mode-plus/blob/master/keymaps/vim-mode-plus.cson) for detail.

 Here is my keymap as an example.